-How successful a credit union is at earning money affects its safety and soundness.
-A credit union can retain its earnings, boosting its capital buffer, or use them to deal with problematic loans, potentially making the credit union better prepared to withstand financial shocks.
-Losses, on the other hand, take away from a credit union's ability to do those things.
+How successful a credit union is at making money has an effect on its safety and soundness.
+A credit union can retain its earnings, expanding its capital cushion, or put them to work addressing problematic loans, likely making the credit union more resilient in tough times.
+Losses, on the other hand, lessen a credit union's ability to do those things.

-On Bankrate's earnings test, ASPIRE scored 0 out of a possible 30, coming in below the national average of 10.31.
+ASPIRE scored 0 out of a possible 30 on Bankrate's earnings test, less than the national average of 10.11.

 The credit union had an earnings ratio of -1.00 percent in our test, better than the average for all credit unions, an indication that it's outperforming its peers in this area.